Tiling Cost Breakdown

 Underfloor Heating Cost

-Tradesmen Costs for Tiling
+Tradesmen Costs of Tiling

 You may be charged by the hour, by day, or by square meter, depending on who you contract.